Conflict of Interest

 Under the Act, no CSU employee shall make, participate in making, or attempt to use his or her official position to influence a CSU decision in which he or she has a financial interest.
 University employees shall not vote, make recommendations, or in any way participate in personnel or financial decisions if such participation constitutes a conflict of interest.

-Annual Filing and Training - The CSU Conflict of Interest Code requires employees in designated positions to file a Statement of Economic Interests Conflict of Interest Form 700: Statement of Economic Interests (PDF) on an annual basis and take training within 6 months of assuming office and two years thereafter.
+Annual Filing and Training - The CSU Conflict of Interest Code requires employees in designated positions to file a Form 700: 2017/2018 Statement of Economic Interests (.pdf) on an annual basis and take training within 6 months of assuming office and two years thereafter.

 New employees in designated positions or current employees newly appointed to designated positions are notified about their requirement to file and take training in the following ways: Appointment Letter or Letter from the campus Conflict of Interest Program Officer.

 Please email Magdalena Carrera or by phone at (408) 924-2256,

 University Personnel Program Analyst, Conflict of Interest Administrator.